shrenikrajvijay/Cost-To-Company/README.md

 # Cost-To-Company
 Introduction:
 	This application is used to keep track of employees and their salary on the basis of companies.
-It is a single page application in that the app is loaded as a single HTML page and dynamically update the page as the user interacts with the app.
+It is a single page application where the app is loaded as a single HTML page and dynamically updates the page as the user interacts with the app.

 Features: